Deal or No Deal Live From Evolution Gaming

 - High definition video streaming with sound effects which set the mood.
 The game can be played on any device without losing the atmosphere.

-Are There Any Negatives to Deal or No Deal Live?
+Are There Any Negatives to this Live Game?

 - Some players feel that the hosts could be more entertaining.
 The game proceeds quite quickly, and so a lot of the fun in the TV version of the game is lost.